The Food Album: Music

-The music featured on The Food Album spans a decade, with the earliest songs being recorded in 1982, and the most recent song being recorded in 1992.
-Yankovic's first eponymous album has two songs featured: "I Love Rocky Road" and "My Bologna".
-Both "Eat It" and "Theme from Rocky XIII (The Rye or the Kaiser)" were culled from the 1984 release, "Weird Al" Yankovic in 3-D. "Addicted to Spuds" originally appeared on the 1986 release Polka Party!, and "Fat" and "Lasagna" were first featured on Yankovic's 1988 release Even Worse.
-"Spam" first was released on the soundtrack to the 1989 film UHF.
+The songs featured on The Food Album span a decade, with the earliest tracks dating from 1982 and the most recent from 1992.
+Two songs were taken from Yankovic's eponymous debut album: "I Love Rocky Road" and "My Bologna".
+Both "Eat It" and "Theme from Rocky XIII (The Rye or the Kaiser)" were taken from the 1984 release, "Weird Al" Yankovic in 3-D. "Addicted to Spuds" originally appeared on the 1986 release Polka Party!, and "Fat" and "Lasagna" were taken from Yankovic's 1988 release Even Worse.
+"Spam" was released on the soundtrack to the 1989 film UHF.
 The final two songs—"The White Stuff" and "Taco Grande"—were taken from the 1992 album Off the Deep End.

 Notable for its absence is "Girls Just Want to Have Lunch", from Dare to Be Stupid (1985).
-According to Yankovic, this is due to the fact there is a "royalty ceiling" on the albums and he needed to pick one song to cut from the list in order to turn a profit on the album.
-"Girls Just Want to Have Lunch" was chosen due to Yankovic's personal dislike of the song, as his record label had forced him to record it in order to release Dare to Be Stupid back in 1985.
-Also absent from the release is "Waffle King."
+According to Yankovic, this was due to a "royalty ceiling" on the album, which required that he pick one song to exclude from the release in order for it to be profitable.
+Yankovic chose to exclude "Girls Just Want to Have Lunch" because he disliked the song, as his record label had forced him to record it in order to release Dare to Be Stupid back in 1985.
+Also absent from the album is "Waffle King."
 The song had originally been recorded for Off the Deep End.
 However, Yankovic decided to swap "Waffle King" with "I Was Only Kidding"—a song he had actually recorded for his next album—at the last minute; this forced Yankovic to shelve "Waffle King" for the time being.
-The song was later released on "Smells Like Nirvana" single, as well as Yankovic's eighth studio album, Alapalooza, which was released four months after The Food Album.
+The song was first released on "Smells Like Nirvana" single, as well as Yankovic's eighth studio album, Alapalooza, which was released four months after The Food Album.